MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 ### Offline installation

 Base OS images can also be installed without an internet connection.
-To do so, download the image on a computer with an internet connection, copy it to the target system, and then imported using the `Install-ContainerOSImages` command.
+To do so, download the image on a computer with an internet connection, copy it to the target system, and then import the image using the `Install-ContainerOSImages` command.

 Before downloading the Base OS image, prepare the **internet connected** system with the container image provider by running the following command.